 Break times will be split so only two or three year groups are on break at any point.
+The dining hall will be partitioned in half so that one year group uses one half.
 Year 7 will have their own servery, located in their own learning community, and do not need to visit the dining room at all.
-You will be able to set up an online account, which means your child does not need to bring cash to school, and he/she will be issued with a contactless card.
+Please ensure you top up your child's online account as we would prefer no cash is brought into to school to deposit in the machines.
+Instead of finger print recognition for purchasing food, each child will be issued with a contactless card.